 The play follows the tradition of those wonderful Broadway comedies of the '50s and '60s.
 It is a hilarious look at the relationships and interplay we have with our children and our parents.

 Alone Together Again is the next production to grace the stage of Dundalk Little Theatre (DLT).
-It features the acting talents of Ted Acheson, Carol-Ann Jorgenson, Judy Wickens, Melanie Barillas and Don Black and promises to be another entertaining presentation by the theatre group.
+It features the acting talents of Ted Acheson, Bonnie Mainprize, Judy Wickens, Lori Stringer and Don Black and promises to be another entertaining presentation by the theatre group.
 It will be DLT’s 47th production, its first performance of 2018, and will take place at the Dundalk United Church.
-Debbie Wright and Bonnie Black are producers and Peter Richards will direct.
+Bonnie Black is the producer and Peter Richards will direct.

-Tickets are $15 each and are available in Dundalk at The Junction Restaurant, Dundalk Village Pharmacy, 81 Mane Hair Salon and the Dundalk Credit Union.
+Tickets are $15 each and are available in Dundalk at Dundalk Village Pharmacy and Dundalk Credit Union.
 Tickets are also available in Eugenia at the Grist Mill Winery or by phone at 519-923-2471.

 Subscribe for FREE to get the latest local news delivered to your email box.